Alex-Mwaura-k/Penetration-Testing-Bug-Bounty-Books/README.md

 **Do not read these cover-to-cover like a novel.** Technical books are best consumed practically.
 Read a chapter, then go practice the concepts on platforms like PortSwigger Web Security Academy, HackTheBox, or TryHackMe.

-Here is the recommended reading order based on your progression.
+Here is the recommended reading order based on your progression:

 ### 🟢 Phase 1: The Foundations (OS & Mindset)
 *Before you break things, you must understand how they are built.*
-1. **Linux Basics (for Hackers)** - Start here.
+1. **Linux Basics for Hackers** - Start here.
 You must be completely comfortable in a Linux terminal.
 2. **Think Like a Programmer** - Teaches you the logic and problem-solving mindset required to bypass developer logic.
 3. **Automate the Boring Stuff with Python** - Learn practical Python.
 As a hacker, scripting is your superpower for parsing logs and automating repetitive reconnaissance.